+in accordance with the general European Sustainability Reporting Standards (ESRS)6 which are mandatory for large EU entities or groups (hereafter the "General ESRS") or equivalent7 standards (for further details, please refer to Mazars Factsheet on ESRS issued in November 2022); under the same electronic reporting format that

-• under the same electronic reporting format that is already applicable for the financial statements in the EU8.
-This will imply the "mark-up" of sustainability information based on an XBRL taxonomy in order to produce a CSRD report that will be "machine-readable" and will come in addition to the "human-readable" version.
+is already applicable for the financial statements

+in the EU8.
+This will imply the "mark-up" of

+sustainability information based on an XBRL

+taxonomy in order to produce a CSRD report that

+will be "machine-readable" and will come in

+addition to the "human-readable" version.

 The same first-time application timeline will also apply.
-Therefore, the application of the CSRD will occur progressively, starting from the 2024 financial year for non-EU listed companies (or groups) with (i) more than 500 employees and with (ii) more than €25m balance sheet total or more than €50m net turnover.
+Therefore, the application of the CSRD will occur progressively, starting from the 2024 financial year for non-EU listed companies (or groups) with (i) more than 500 employees and with (ii) more than €20m balance sheet total or more than €40m net turnover.

 As for any in-scope EU entity, an assurance opinion shall be provided on this sustainability reporting9.
-For further details, please refer to Mazars Guide to the CSRD cited above.
+For further details, please refer to Mazars Guide on the CSRD issued in January 2023 and cited above.